-Shannon is currently working on her first book, to release with St. Martin’s Press in fall of 2014.
+Shannon is currently working on her first book, Mountain to Mountain: A Journey of Activism and Adventure for the Women of Afghanistan to release September 16, 2014 with St. Martin’s Press.

 You can contact Shannon at: email@example.com